do2blehelix/the-ml-handbook/docs/nlp.md

 ### Stop Words

-Sentence forming words. eg: _I, me, we, our, he, him_
+Sentence forming words not required for language processing. eg: _I, me, we, our, he, him_

 ## Running NLP